 The paper is structured as follows.
 Section II provides some background, by introducing CoCo and describing the traditional code measures used in this study.
 Section III describes the empirical study that was carried out to answer the research questions.
-Section IV discusses the results obtained by the study and answers the research questions.
-Section V discusses the threats to the validity of the study.
-Section VI accounts for related work.
-Finally, in Section VII some conclusions are drawn, and future work is outlined.
+Section IV discusses the results obtained by the original study [1] and answers the research questions.
+Section V describes a second empirical study, which provides further evidence that confirms previous findings.
+Section VI explores whether it is possible to uncover even stronger relationships by means of machine learning, or if the usage of ML just confirms the previous findings obtained via ordinary least squares regression.
+Section VII discusses the threats to the validity of the study.
+Section VIII accounts for related work.
+Finally, in Section IX some conclusions are drawn, and future work is outlined.